Stock Market Prediction via Deep Learning Techniques: A Survey: Stock market prediction in machine learning

-Many Transformer-based model papers use textual information as the input to capture the sentiment of people in stock-related news media.
-Financial news sentiment analysis aims to predict market reaction towards the hidden information in texts \cite{yang2020finbert}.
-Li et al. \cite{li2017role} believed that social sentiment played a leading role in reflecting the public's views on stock trends.
-A collection of social sentiments and professional opinions was collected from social platforms and financial news articles.
-The obtained data would then be sent into a tensor Transformer, which would be used for model training to eliminate noise and capture a more intrinsic relationship.
-Furthermore, the trained model is utilized to investigate the effect and function of social emotions using data from diverse sources.
-According to Liu et al. \cite{liu-etal-2019-Transformer}, existing social media-based stock prediction algorithms covered only individual stock semantics and correlations, but vast social media presented contradicting information.
-They proposed a Capsule network based on Transformer Encoder (CapTE) to solve this problem which contains a Transformer Encoder to capture deep semantic features and structured relationships among tweets.
+Many studies utilizing Transformer-based models employed textual information as input to understand the sentiment in stock-related news media.
+The goal of financial news sentiment analysis is to predict market reactions to the underlying information in texts \cite{yang2020finbert}.
+According to Li et al. \cite{li2017role}, social sentiment plays a crucial role in reflecting public views on stock trends.
+To gather this information, a collection of social sentiments and professional opinions was collected from both social platforms and financial news articles.
+This data was then fed into a tensor Transformer for model training, which helped to eliminate noise and capture more intrinsic relationships.
+The trained model could then be used to explore the impact and function of social emotions using data from various sources.
+Liu et al. \cite{liu-etal-2019-Transformer} argued that existing social media-based stock prediction algorithms only considered individual stock semantics and correlations, but failed to account for the contradicting information present on vast social media platforms.
+They proposed a Capsule network based on Transformer Encoder (CapTE) as a solution, which includes a Transformer Encoder to capture deep semantic features and structured relationships among tweets.
 Yang et al. \cite{10.1145/3366423.3380128} proposed a Hierarchical, Transformer-based, multi-task (HTML) model for predicting short-term and long-term asset volatility.
-They also used audio data to make predictions in addition to the common news and reports about finance.
+Additionally, they used audio data in addition to common news and reports about finance to make predictions.